ec-europa/digitec/src/pages/practical.md

 Follow DIGITEC on Twitter ([\#digitec18](https://twitter.com/hashtag/digitec16)) or via the webstream on 20th of November.

 ## DIGITEC on your mobile

+Choose and save your favorite sessions to [My DIGITEC](https://europa.eu/digitec/my-digitec)

 On iOS or with Chrome for Android, you can add DIGITEC to your home screen.